michael-tiger-2010/wyvernjs/README.md

 Use others for actual ecosystem and for complex multi-page webapps.

 ## License
 This project is under the `GPL-3.0 license`.
 See `LICENSE` for more details.
+This requires all derivative works to be open-source.

 > [!NOTE]
 > Wow!
 Since you read all the way here, a fun fact: